michaelherold/interactor-contracts/README.md

 [travis]: https://travis-ci.org/michaelherold/interactor-contracts

-Interactor::Contracts is an extension to the [interactor] gem that gives you the ability to specify the expectations (expected inputs) and assurances (expected outputs) of your interactors.
+Interactor::Contracts is an extension to the [interactor] gem that gives you the ability to specify the expectations (expected inputs) and promises (expected outputs) of your interactors.

 [interactor]: https://github.com/collectiveidea/interactor